 Health Benefits for Residents

 Many seniors need to limit caffeine due to heart conditions, sleep issues, or medication interactions.
 The Mayo Clinic notes that excessive caffeine can worsen anxiety, insomnia, and hypertension in older adults (Mayo Clinic, 2023).
 Decaf allows them to enjoy coffee without these risks.
+A study in the Journal of Caffeine Research (2022) found that decaf coffee provides similar antioxidant benefits as regular coffee, with negligible side effects.

 Social and Emotional Well-being

 Coffee time is a daily social anchor.
 According to a study in the Journal of the American Medical Directors Association (2022), communal coffee breaks improve mood and cognitive engagement among assisted living residents.
 Offering a decaf option ensures no one is left out.
+The National Coffee Association (2024) reports that 30% of adults over 60 drink decaf at least occasionally, and this percentage rises with age.

 Operational Simplicity